-HIRING PROCESS: In addition to passing the WorkKeys Job Skills assessments, applicants must successfully pass all of the following steps in order to complete the hiring process:
+HIRING PROCESS: Applicants must successfully pass all of the following steps in order to complete the hiring process:

 1. Written Test

 The written test is a multiple-choice test that measures the full range of skills and abilities identified as being necessary for successful Fire/Rescue Trainee performance.
 The test also includes traditional measures of ability related to the job, such as reading and mathematical abilities.
 There are no questions that involve knowledge of fire science or emergency medical services.
 The minimum passing score is 70.